-2. Setback for building, structure and parking in pedestrian node.
-In any pedestrian node, the Commission may allow, or may require, that any non-residential use or mixed-use building or structure be set back:
+2. Setback for parking in pedestrian node.
+In any pedestrian node, the Commission may allow, or may require, that any non-residential use, building or structure be set back:

 From Street Line 10 feet

 From Rear Property Line 10 feet

 From Other Property Line 10 feet

 Minor Accessory Building or Structure 10 feet

 Projections into Setbacks 11/2 feet

-Any parking area will be located at least ten feet (10') farther from the street line than that portion of the principal building that is closest to the street.
+Any parking area will be located at feet (10') farther from the street line

+portion of the principal building that is closest to

+the street.

-- 3. Additional setback.
-In any district, any portion of a building or other structure, which portion exceeds thirty-five feet (35') in height, will be setback from any street line, property line or Residence District boundary line by an additional two feet (2') for each foot or fraction thereof by which the portion exceeds thirty-five feet (35') in height, unless otherwise specified. - 4.
-[Reserved]
+- \3.
+Additional setback.
+In any district, any portion of a building or other structure, which portion exceeds thirty-five feet (35') in height, will be setback from any street line, property line or Residence District boundary line by an additional two feet (2') for each foot or fraction thereof by which the portion exceeds thirty-five feet (35') in height, unless otherwise specified. - \4.
+Narrow street.
+The required setback from a street line of a street having a width of less than fifty feet (50') will be increased by one half (1/2) of the difference between fifty feet (50') and the actual width of the street.